Svetoslav47/factoryGame/Readme.md

 ## Acknowledgements

 This game is inspired by the popular game Factorio, developed by Wube Software.
 I would like to acknowledge their contribution and the inspiration they provided for this project.

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [email protected]